DomJWise/ooRexxDebugger/README.md

     /NOCAPTURE - Send all program and trace output to the console window that launched the debugger /SHOWTRACE - Include trace output in the debugger console pane along with the program output

-The /MODE:x option, where x is one of the trace modes A,C,E,F,I,L,N,O or R, can be used to change the default trace mode applied to all code blocks in the main program or switch it off if only selected blocks need to be debugged.
-The debugger adds ::OPTIONS TRACE ?x to the end of the program to activate the selected mode.
-The default is A which corresponds to ::OPTIONS TRACE ?A.  Unless option R,A or I is used, any code block requiring single step or breakpoint will need to include a suitable TRACE clause e.g TRACE ?A at the start of the block.
+The /TRACEMODE:x option, where x is any permitted trace mode e.g. I, ?R, can be used to change the default trace mode applied to all code blocks in the main rexx file loaded.
+The debugger adds ::OPTIONS TRACE x to the end of the program to activate the selected mode.
+The default is ?A, which traces every statement (A) and has interactive tracing enabled (?).
+Unless option R,A or I is used and the ? prefix is also used, any code block requiring single step or breakpoint stops will need to include a suitable TRACE clause e.g CALL TRACE '?A' at the start of the block.
+Further details of the available tracing modes including how to switch on and off interactive tracing from program code can be found in the ooRexx reference manual

 Specifying a program to debug
 -----------------------------